 Having a cycle tracking app on your home screen is common.
 Millions of people worldwide have downloaded apps like Clue, Natural Cycles, and Flo to help them stay in step with their menstrual cycles.
-Folks use these services as a birth control method, as way to track their periods, as a family planning tool, and to simply understand their bodies in a more complex way.
+Folks use these services as a birth control method, as way to track their periods, to know whether an early period or a late period is cause for concern, as a family planning tool, and to simply understand their bodies in a more complex way.
 But now, that private information may be weaponized in states where abortion is or will soon be banned.
 So if you're wondering how to track your period without an app, know that your inclination is valid.

 While it's worth noting that some of these period tracking apps have already taken steps to privatize your data, it's totally understandable if you're ready to take your everyday, reproductive health information offline.
 Below, we asked medical professionals for their best strategies for keeping tabs on where you are in your menstrual cycle—and how to use that information to empower you in your health decisions.

 Before we get into strategies for tracking your menstrual cycle, it's important to know the basics on how said cycle actually works.
 Per the U.S. Department of Health and Human Services, the menstrual cycle is the hormonal process a menstruating person's body undergoes each month to get ready for a pregnancy.

 "The menstrual cycle is divided into four phases, starting with menstruation and ending with the luteal phase," says Erin Flynn, DNP, FNP, a nurse practitioner formerly with reproductive delivery services company Favor.
 Let's review them: